PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 predicate are no longer duplicated there.
 Dedicated tests cover every target op, all four no-op classes, the integration trigger before dispatch, and the one-owner architecture contract.

+The broad terminal phase still cannot drive its final reconciliation from a complete aggregate, but its last composite cluster is now isolated as the next result-propagation boundary.
+The late layout/mean/SPP/gather/constant-fold/cast orchestrator builds five required invocations and one optional generic-layout invocation. `run_recovery_invocations()` already returns their ordered values;
+both the orchestrator and its private lowerer helper currently discard them.

+Strict expected-failure cases require the exact five- or six-element tuple to pass through both layers without reordering, filtering, or copying.
+This unit does not capture the result at the production call site and does not change the unconditional phase reconciliation.
+In particular, the optional layout result still contains a non-mutating `iterations` field that must not later be treated as mutation evidence.
+Production remains unchanged at this characterization checkpoint.